fiftysevendegreesofrad/BayesianDrape/README.md

 ok so we need a version that supports any combination of expon grade, normal grade, expon angles. set mismatch max to tile size

+callback - maybe don't compute ll every time, it takes ages!

+now mcmc test
+nb no bridges in these tests - fix exp grade alone norm grade alone known to be better exp grade plus angle

+WHEN I GET THIS ON GPU - INCLUDE BRIDGES IN TEST - SET HIGH MAXITER LIMIT

+mismatch and sloperatrat seem to have interaction. return to sloperat only. if it doesn't work, query max offset and try returning to direct slope param.